Multi-scale physical properties of NGC 6334 as revealed by local relative orientations between magnetic fields, density gradients, velocity gradients, and gravity: Relative orientation analysis and discussion

-$\lambda_{\mathrm{KTH}} > 1$ indicates the gravity dominates the magnetic field (i.e., magnetically super-critical), and vice versa.
-We calculate $\lambda_{\mathrm{KTH}}$ at different $N_{\mathrm{H_2}}$ bins.
-The basic assumption of the KTH method is that the dust emission intensity gradient traces the transport of matter as a result of the MHD force equation.
-Because the matter distribution is reflected by the the column density map rather than the dust intensity map, we use the column density gradient instead of the intensity gradient in the calculation.
 Figure \ref{fig:N6334_lambda_kth} shows $\lambda_{\mathrm{KTH}}$ as a function of $N_{\mathrm{H_2}}$ from the Planck, JCMT, and ALMA observations.
 For the majority of Planck observations, there is $\lambda_{\mathrm{KTH}}<1$.
-Only at the highest $N_{\mathrm{H_2}}$ bin we see $\lambda_{\mathrm{KTH}}>1$.
+Only at the highest $N_{\mathrm{H_2}}$ bin we see $\lambda_{\mathrm{KTH}}\sim1$.
 For the JCMT observation of the whole NGC 6334 filament, the $\lambda_{\mathrm{KTH}}$ increases with increasing $N_{\mathrm{H_2}}$ and transits from $\lambda_{\mathrm{KTH}}<1$ to $\lambda_{\mathrm{KTH}}>1$.
 The ALMA observations toward individual clumps show similar trends of increasing $\lambda_{\mathrm{KTH}}$ with $N_{\mathrm{H_2}}$.
-It should be noted that the magnetic field could be affected by star formation feedback (e.g., outflow, HII regions, and et al.) in the vicinity of young stellar objects at high column densities revealed by ALMA, which can violate the assumption of the KTH method and make the estimated $\lambda_{\mathrm{KTH}}$ unreliable.
+It should be noted that the magnetic field could be affected by star formation feedback (e.g., outflow, HII regions, et al.) in the vicinity of young stellar objects at high column densities revealed by ALMA, which can violate the assumption of the KTH method and make the estimated $\lambda_{\mathrm{KTH}}$ unreliable.
 If we only look at the Planck and JCMT observations, the prevailing increasing trend of $\lambda_{\mathrm{KTH}}$ with $N_{\mathrm{H_2}}$ is consistent with previous DCF estimations \citep{2022ApJ...925...30L, 2022FrASS...9.3556L}.
 Assuming uncertainties of a factor of 2 for both $\lambda_{\mathrm{KTH}}$ and $N_{\mathrm{H_2}}$, we perform a simple least-square fit for the power-law relation between $\lambda_{\mathrm{KTH}}$ and $N_{\mathrm{H_2}}$ for the JCMT observation.
-We obtain $\lambda\propto N^{0.11}$, which transfers to the relation between magnetic field and column density as $B\propto N^{0.89}$ adopting $\lambda\propto N/B$ \citep[e.g.,][]{2004ApJ...600..279C}.
-The power-law index of 0.89 for the $B$-$N$ relation is larger than the value of 0.72 previously reported for the compilation of DCF estimations \citep{2022ApJ...925...30L}.
+We obtain $\lambda\propto N^{0.10}$, which transfers to the relation between the magnetic field and column density as $B\propto N^{0.90}$ adopting $\lambda\propto N/B$ \citep[e.g.,][]{2004ApJ...600..279C}.
+The power-law index of 0.90 for the $B$-$N$ relation is larger than the value of 0.72 previously reported for the compilation of DCF estimations \citep{2022ApJ...925...30L}.
 Note that the uncertainty of the $\lambda_{\mathrm{KTH}}$ estimated from the KTH method is unknown due to the lack of direct numerical tests.
 Moreover, the uncertainty on the absolute column density of the Planck observation and JCMT observation (in the extended region) is also unclear (see Appendix \ref{sec:Tgas}).
 Thus, we stop at discussions of the $\lambda_{\mathrm{KTH}}-N_{\mathrm{H_2}}$ trend and refrain from determining the transition column density for $\lambda_{\mathrm{KTH}}\sim1$.